ether/etherpad-lite/README.md

 **As any user (we recommend creating a separate user called etherpad):**

 1. Move to a folder where you want to install Etherpad.
-Clone the git repository: `git clone git://github.com/ether/etherpad-lite.git`
+Clone the git repository: `git clone --branch master git://github.com/ether/etherpad-lite.git`
 2. Change into the new directory containing the cloned source code: `cd etherpad-lite`
 3. run `bin/run.sh` and open <http://127.0.0.1:9001> in your browser.